 Christianity didn't borrow from Pagan religion, Christianity is Pagan religion.

 So, how exactly did Christianity borrow from Paganism?

 Paul and Mark, Matthew, Luke and John all believed Jesus was a God-—as their ancient minds understood Gods.
-So wheb they sat down to write about His life (none of them had ever met Jesus), they naturally wrote it as they understood it.
+So when they sat down to write about His life, they naturally wrote it as they understood it.
 Jesus was a God who came to Earth—an ancient cultural idea, laid out by ancient people in ancient cultural terms.
 Gods fulfilled property.
 Jesus fulfilled prophesy.
 Gods came down from the sky through mortal women.
 Jesus came down from the sky through a mortal women.
 Gods had the power to do miracles.
 Jesus had the power to do miracles—He even did the same miracles as the other Gods.
 Gods taught wisdom.
 Jesus taught wisdom.
 Gods saved.
 Jesus saves.
-Gods died on Earth and went back to they sky..
+Gods died on Earth and went back to they sky.
 Jesus died on Earth and rode a cloud back up to His God-place in the sky.

+Christianity didn't borrow from Pagan religion, Christianity is Pagan religion.